 "Well, technically, you aren't officially part of the government.
 You know the gist, the division doesn't 'exist'.
 And you're thirteen, so yeah, most people your age prefer 'teenager' over 'kid'."

-Taylor winced, a spasm of pain going though her body.
+Taylor grimaced, a spasm going though her body.

 "Not helping!"
 Taylor growled, wondering why they would allow such an idiot be in charge of a military division.
 Maybe it was all just a sick joke.

 "What is happening?"
-She demanded, sick of his games.
+She demanded, tired of his games.

 "Ah, about that," Rowan said, smiling weakly, "you should probably just read the diary entries, I don't quite know how to explain your certain situation."